 Scenario 3: Forecast Error and Supply Variability + Service Level

-Scenario 2 would only offer the appropriate safety stock for up to 50% of cases, or what is called the 50th percentile on a standard distribution curve.
-However, in most cases, companies have a service level, and this means moving up the distribution curve, which, of course, gets more expensive.
+Scenario 2 would only offer the appropriate safety stock for up to 50% of cases or the 50th percentile on a standard distribution curve.
+However, in most cases, companies have a service level, which means moving up the distribution curve, which, of course, gets more expensive.
 95% is a common service goal, so let us apply this service level to our safety stock.

 This will mean converting 95% to an inverse value — which happens to be 1.644.

 - So now we take the 75 units and multiply them by 1.644, which yields 123.3.

 - Because our error is a composite value of both demand and supply variability, this safety stock level should cover us for 95% of the scenarios.

 How Should EOQ and Other Supply Planning Parameters be Calculated?